MechaKeys/release/README.md

 ## Autoupdate Compatibility
-Windows users are able to automatically download and install updates without manual intervention.
+Windows and macOS users are able to automatically download and install updates without manual intervention.

-macOS users cannot automatically update, and must download and install the latest build manually.

 Linux-based users will automatically download the latest tar.gz archive of the build.